fashionretail

 One of the many problems with sustainable fashion is that those who have a voice in discussing the topic are exactly the same ones who created the toxic environment.
 Same faces, same brands, and same interests.
 That is the trick, unfortunately.

-They set up a system based on massive overproduction to be disposed of through crazy budgets to retailers.
-Outlets packed with discounted items.
-And a parallel market to reach those retailers who wanted to buy certain brands but officially could not.
+Brands’ owners set up a system based on massive overproduction, to be disposed of through inflated budgets to retailers.
+Off-price malls packed with discounted items.
+Plus, there was a parallel market to reach those retailers who wanted to buy certain brands but could not officially do so.
+As a result, all the maisons realised they could increase the budget to retailers, knowing that retailers, in turn, would resell through a parallel network, feeding that toxic system.

 Who has a voice and influence on the sustainability discussion are exactly those who created the problem.

-If we believe we can search for the value of sustainability among the same old faces, listening to their voice, we are wrong.
+Ultimately, if we believe we can search for the value of sustainability among the same old faces, listening to their voice, we are wrong.